narwhalsilent/tp/docs/DeveloperGuide.md

 #### Extensions

-1a.
-Contact name does not exist in the address book.
+- 1a.
+Index is invalid (e.g. negative, zero, or larger than the list size)
-1a1.
-System shows an error message that no contact with the name exists.
+  - 1a1.
+System shows an error message in the status message.
-Use case ends.

-1a.
-Multiple contacts with the same name exist.
-1a1.
-System shows list of contacts with the same name and asks user to choose one by index.
-1a2.
-User chooses a contact by index.
-1a3.
-System shows the list of loans linked to the chosen contact.
-Use case ends.
+  - Use case ends.

-#### Use case: UC5 - Clear a loan from contact
+#### Use case: UC5 - Delete a loan from contact

 #### MSS

 1. User <u>views all loans linked to the contact (UC4)</u>.
-2. User issues `clear` command with the name of contact and the index of loan to be cleared.
+2. User issues `deleteloan` command with the index of loan to be cleared.
 3. System clears the loan from the contact.
 4. System shows the contact and the loan that was cleared successfully in the status message.
    Use case ends.

 #### Extensions

-1a.
-Index is invalid (e.g. negative, zero, or larger than the list size) 1a1.
-System shows an error message that the index is invalid.
+- 1a.
+Index is invalid (e.g. negative, zero, or larger than the list size)
+    - 1a1.
+System shows an error message in the status message.
-Use case ends.
+    - Use case ends.

 #### Use case: UC6 - Mark a loan as returned

 #### MSS

 1. User <u>views all loans linked to the contact (UC4)</u>.
-2. User marks a loan as returned specifying contact name and loan index.
+2. User marks a loan as returned specifying the loan index.
 3. System marks the loan as returned.
 4. System shows the contact and the loan that was marked as returned successfully in the status message.
    Use case ends.

 #### Extensions

-1a.
-Index is invalid (e.g. negative, zero, or larger than the list size) 1a1.
+- 1a.
+Index is invalid (e.g. negative, zero, or larger than the list size)
+  - 1a1.
 System shows an error message that the index is invalid.
-Use case ends.
+  - Use case ends.

 ### Non-Functional Requirements